2023 – 2024

 Context

-I joined the Alchemy team in 2022 as the lead UX Designer responsible for component creation, Figma libraries, system design support, and adoption/evangelism.
+I joined the design system team in 2022 as the lead UX Designer responsible for component creation, Figma libraries, system design support, and adoption enablement across teams.

 Problem

-During our Q1 2023 planning offsite, we aligned on several strategic needs: enhanced themeability, a revised color system, improved token architecture, performance upgrades, and a more scalable foundation to support component and pattern delivery.
+In Q1 2023, we aligned on foundational needs before expanding the component roadmap: a clearer theming model, a revised color system, stronger token architecture, and a more scalable foundation to support long-term system evolution.

-To reach the component roadmap responsibly, our lead Front-End Engineer and I agreed the foundations had to be rebuilt first—simplifying underlying primitives, aligning design + code, and moving toward industry-leading token architecture.
+To reach the roadmap responsibly, the lead front-end engineer and I agreed we had to rebuild the foundations first—simplifying primitives, aligning design and code, and modernizing the token model so the system could scale across contexts without fragmentation.

 So what